 - Work in the lab for the agreed-on number of hours

-- Meet with Prof. Blois at the beginning of the semester to develop a series of research goals for the students work
+- Meet with their graduate student supervisor at the beginning of the semester to develop a series of research goals for the students work

-- Write a summary/report of the work they have performed in the lab and meet with Prof. Blois to discuss at the end of the semester
+- Write a summary/report of the work they have performed in the lab and meet with the graduate student supervisor to discuss at the end of the semester.